 - Legitimate websites that have malicious code injected into their web pages;

 - Malvertising campaigns;

-- SMS messages (which apply to ransomware that targets mobile devices);
+- SMS messages (when targeting mobile devices);

 Crypto-ransomware attacks employ a subtle mix of technology and psychological manipulation (also known as social engineering).